-The effects attributable to wind farms are variable and are species-, season- and site-specific.
-Disturbance can lead to displacement and exclusion from areas of suitable habitat; effectively loss of habitat to the birds.
-The scale of such habitat loss, together with the availability of other suitable habitats that can accommodate displaced birds, will influence the impact.
-There are several reliable studies indicating negative effects up to 600m from wind turbines, i.e. a reduction in bird use of or absence from the area close to the turbines, for some species (e.g. whooper swan Cygnus Cygnus, pink-footed goose Anser brachyrhynchus, European white-fronted goose A. albifrons, Eurasian curlew Numenius arquata).
-Disturbance potentially may arise from increased human activity in the vicinity of the wind farms, e.g. maintenance visits, facilitation of access via access roads, presence/noise of turbines.
+- 5. The effects attributable to wind farms are variable and are species-, season- and site-specific.
+Disturbance can lead to displacement and exclusion from areas of suitable habitat, effectively loss of habitat for the birds. - 6.
+There are several reliable studies indicating negative effects up to 600m from wind turbines, ie a reduction in bird use of, or absence from, the area close to the turbines, for some species (eg whooper swan Cygnus Cygnus, pink-footed goose Anser brachyrhynchus, European white-fronted goose A. albifrons, Eurasian curlew Numenius arquata).
+In a large wind farm, even this relatively small exclusion area around an individual turbine, may amount to a cumulatively significant exclusion area, or area of reduced use, even within a single wind farm. - 7.
+The scale of such habitat loss, together with the extent of availability and quality of other suitable habitats that can accommodate displaced birds, and the conservation status of those birds, will determine whether or not there is an adverse impact. - 8.
+Habituation may occur, cf observed differences in behaviour between residents and migrants in some studies, but studies over several years of eagles in California provide little indication of habituation and few other studies have been of long enough duration to demonstrate whether or not habituation occurs. - 9.
+Disturbance potentially may arise from increased human activity in the vicinity of the wind farms, eg during construction, maintenance visits, facilitation of access via access roads, often in areas of little human activity before the arrival of a wind farm.
+The presence/noise of turbines may also deter birds from using the area close to turbines.
 Few studies are conclusive in their findings, often because of a lack of well-designed studies both before and after construction of the wind farm.
+Furthermore, very few studies take account of differences in diurnal and nocturnal behaviour, basing assessments on daytime only, which is inadequate for those species which are active during darkness and which may behave differently at night compared with during the day.

-There is some indication that wind turbines may be barriers to bird movement.
+- 10. There is some indication that wind turbines may be barriers to bird movement.
 Instead of flying between the turbines, birds may fly around the outside of the cluster.
-The cumulative effects of large wind farm installations may be considerable if bird movements are displaced as a consequence.
-This may lead to disruption of ecological links between feeding, breeding and roosting areas.
+Whether this is a problem will depend on the size of wind farm, spacing of turbines, the extent of displacement of flying birds and their ability to compensate for increased energy expenditure.
+The cumulative effects of large wind farm installations may be considerable if bird movements are consequently displaced.
+This may lead to the disruption of ecological links between feeding, breeding and roosting areas. - 11.
 Wind farm design may alleviate any barrier effect, for example allowing wide corridors between clusters of turbines.
-Research and post-construction monitoring at several pilot sites will be necessary to determine whether and where this is an acceptable solution.
+Research and post-construction monitoring at several pilot sites will be necessary to determine whether and where this is an acceptable solution. - 12.
 The wind energy industry is in its infancy offshore and, consequently, there has been little research into the impacts on birds.
-Nonetheless, there are useful studies underway, especially in The Netherlands and Denmark, again indicating a variable response that is both site- and species-specific.
-The proposals for large wind farms in shallow sea areas may conflict with the feeding distributions of seabirds, notably seaducks if these are displaced as a result of disturbance.
+Nonetheless, there are useful studies underway, especially in The Netherlands and Denmark, indicating a variable response that is both site- and species- specific, just as onshore.
+The proposals for large wind farms in shallow sea areas may conflict with the feeding distributions of seabirds, notably seaducks, if these are displaced due to disturbance and consequently excluded from their main feeding areas.
+The potential cumulative effects of multiple installations are a particular concern.

-Collision Risk and Mortality
+13. Collision Risk and Mortality